 U-GOT KIES archive

-The U-GOT KIES archive brings together recorded seminars, webinars, and lectures - creating a space for interdisciplinary learning, societal dialogue, and academic inspiration.
+The U-GOT KIES archive brings together recorded seminars, webinars, lectures and open access books - creating a space for interdisciplinary learning, societal dialogue, and academic inspiration.

 Building connections in technology and entrepreneurship between USA and Sweden